lkuffo/binary-index/README_LK.md

 ## Other ideas
 - Transposing the vector collection comes with data management challenges (updates/deletes become harder).
 Are the gains worth it?
 Probably yes, in static and medium collections.
 But what if we transpose the incoming queries?
 - We are using a transposed block size of 256 to not saturate the registers.
 What if we push it to 1024?
 That would require 16 registers per accumulator (16 for UNION and 16 for INTERSECTION).
 But, whatever we do to access the JUTs will then be amortized by 4x more distance calculations.
+If we precompute the popcounts, we could push the INTERSECTION accumulator to 24 registers (1536 vectors processed in the inner loop), or even 32 (2048 vectors).
-- Is there a way to use JUTs in the traditional kernels?
+- Is there a way to use JUTs in the traditional 1-to-1 kernels?
 - Pruning: Hamming is a monotonically increasing metric.
 Depending on the data distribution, one could break-off computation at an earlier dimension and discard these vectors that are not able to make it into the KNN-heap of a query.
 An `if` conditional within the distance calculation kernel would be detrimental to performance.
 Not so much in the kernels that operate in the column-major layout.
 The latter would help us with our main bottleneck on big collections: data-access.
 Nevertheless, this is perhaps out of the scope of this project ;)

 ## Additional lectures